Getting started with Mindomo

 - central topic

 - main topic

-- Use the PLUS button on the Map's top menu.
+Use the Subtopic (1) or Topic (2) buttons on the Map's top menu.

-- Click on the arrow icon in the top right corner of the topic and tapping the "Delete" key from the context menu.
+To delete a topic, click on the arrow icon in the top right corner of the topic, then click on the last icon from the context menu and choose "Delete".
 You can also delete the topic by tapping the "Delete" key from the keyboard.